michelmansour/fb-power-rankings/README.md

 by virtue of playing the league doormat.
 You'll get them next week.

 ### Output
-The script produces an HTML page containing team standings according to the AWP records, and a Relative Power Matrix(tm), showing how every team would have fared against every other team.
+The script produces an HTML document containing team standings according to the AWP records, and a Relative Power Matrix(tm), showing how every team would have fared against every other team.
 The standings also list each team's cumulative opponent AWP to date.
 Sometimes I manually edit the standings to add a witty comment